popphp/docs/getting_started/routing.rst

 Dispatch Parameters
 -------------------

-Defining route dispatch parameters, you can define required (or optional) data that is needed for a particular route:
+Defining route dispatch parameters, you can define required (or optional) parameters that are needed for a particular route:

 .. code-block:: php